 View Backup Log

-Creating a backup job offers several elements.
-The following information applies to the New Job operation, and Configure Job is used to modify existing jobs.
+The following information applies to the new job operation.is used to modify existing jobs.

-The Backup Profile Name and its associated Comments field are used to identify the backup job's profile, and this name is listed on the main page.
+The Backup Profile Name option and its associated Comments field are used to identify the profile of the backup job.
+Each backup job name is shown on the main page.
 A new backup job separates the configuration information into four subtabs: Schedule, Contents, Options, and Advanced.

-The Schedule tab optionally sets a backup schedule for both full and incremental backups.
-The schedule uses the Windows Tasks Scheduler on Microsoft Windows, and a cron job on Linux and Mac OS X. It is scheduled using the operating system user that is scheduling the backup, which is typically the MySQL user.
+Schedule Tab.
+The Schedule subtab optionally sets a backup schedule for both full and incremental backups.
+The schedule uses the Windows Tasks Scheduler on Microsoft Windows, and a cron job on Linux and macOS.
+It is scheduled using the operating system user that is scheduling the backup, which is typically the MySQL user.

 A full backup is slower than the incremental backup that merges with a full backup.
 A common scenario is to set a full backup as weekly, and an incremental backup as daily.
 For additional information about backup performance, see Optimizing Backup Performance.